Questions from the Information Session recorded 6 September 2024 >> watch here.

 No, you do not need to be a member of StartSpace to be eligible to apply for the scholarships.

-In the application form, there is no specific requirement to submit a finance report or project.
-However Question 17 does ask you to outline how you would use the scholarship funding?
+In the application form, there is no specific requirement to submit a finance report or projections on your business.

 The Terms and Conditions State the following requirements: